-Additional Penalties: Violations of the Academic Honesty Code that threaten the College's learning environment may merit further penalties up to and including expulsion.
-Any additional penalties will be determined by the faculty member in conjunction with the Vice President of Student Affairs and/or Instructional Deans or Vice President of Learning.
+- Violations of the Academic Honesty Code in any subsequent courses that threaten the College's learning environment may merit further penalties up to and including expulsion. - Any additional penalties will be determined by the faculty member in conjunction with the Vice President of Student Affairs and the Vice President of Instruction.

-Student Rights and Student Appeals
+Step 8: Student Rights and Student Appeals